ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 Going through the same steps as before

-* looking at the error itself wasn't helpful.
+* looking at the error itself isn't helpful.
-* looking at the rest of the bottom of the stack trace wasn't helpful
+* looking at the rest of the bottom of the stack trace isn't helpful
-* finding the first place where the stack trace mentioned our code with `db.session.delete(rentals)` didn't immediately make me suspicious.
+* finding the first place where the stack trace mentions our code with `db.session.delete(rentals)` tells me there's an issue with that call but it's not immediately apparent why.
-* scrolling up to the top of the stacktrace, nothing immediately jumped out.
+* scrolling up to the top of the stacktrace, nothing immediately jumps out.

 My first thought was that since `BaseQuery` wasn't mapped that there was some definition issue in the models.
 I figured it was coming from `Rental.query` throwing an error because the `Rental` model didn't have a `.query` method.